YingsenMao/django_poll/readme.md

     },
 ]
 ```
-* **DIRS** defines a list of directories where the engine should look for template source files, in search order.
-* **APP_DIRS** tells whether the engine should look for **templates folder** inside installed applications.
-Each backend defines a conventional name for the subdirectory inside applications where its templates should be stored.
+2. Project-level template configuration

-**'templates'** is added into **DIRS**, meanwhile, a **templates folder** has to be created in the main folder where manage.py is stored to store project level html templates.
+**DIRS** defines a list of prject-level template directories where the engine should look for in search order.
+It is usually the templates that the app-level templates extent from.
+In the example above, the project-level template called  **'templates'** is added into **DIRS**, meanwhile, a **templates folder** has to be created in the main folder where manage.py is stored to store project level html templates.
 Below is the file structure.
 <img src="template_setting_1.PNG" width = '200px' height = '500px'>

-The template files searching path will be:
-* first looking for a template name matching in template folder in project level
-* then looking for the template folder in each of the install apps.
+`Note: django will look for project-level template if exists **before** the application-level template`

 ```html
 <!--polls/templates/polls/index.html-->